Golang Release 1.21: maps

 // map[]

-In this example, the deletion function simply returns true
+In this example, the deletion function simply returns true for all key-value pairs, effectively deleting all keys from

-.
+the original map.
 Besides this approach, we can also clear complete map by using builtin clear function:

 Clear function